leikanger/leikanger.github.io/index.md

 # The neoRL network for autonomy

-The neoRL approach to navigational autonomy is based on state representation in the mammalian brain, exploring how neural representation of Euclidean space (NRES) could establish learning capabilities needed for online autonomous navigation in technology.
+The neoRL approach to navigational autonomy is based on state representation in the mammalian brain, exploring neural representation of Euclidean space (NRES) for emulating online autonomous navigation in technology.
-The basic idea of decomposing the prediction problem for RL is presented in [Decomposing the Prediction Problem](https://ar5iv.org/html/2106.15868), demonstrating how NRES-oriented RL (neoRL) can make autonomous navigation plausible in technology.
+The foundation of decomposing the prediction problem for RL is presented in [Decomposing the Prediction Problem](https://ar5iv.org/html/2106.15868), demonstrating NRES-oriented RL (neoRL) for autonomous navigation.

-Mondern cognitive neuroscience sees reasoning and intelligence as a navigational challenge in a cognitive space.
+Modern cognitive neuroscience further explores how reasoning itself is expressed by NRES in the brain, after findings of how this process activates NRES.
-In my second [article](https://ar5iv.org/abs/2202.09646), presented at the Conference series in Artificial General Intelligence,
+My second [article](https://ar5iv.org/abs/2202.09646), presented at the Conference series in Artificial General Intelligence,
-    the neoRL agent is demonstrated to be general across parameter spaces, sufficiently efficient for real-time autonomy, and incremental and compositional in value space.
+    explores how neoRL is capable of navigation across multiple parameter spaces, allowing for general and efficient learning.

 Scheduled for presentation at [RLDM 2022](https://www.rldm.org), the neoRL framework is demonstrated to be capable of category II autonomy.
-Networks of neoRL nodes are demonstrated, where the output of one node is used as setpoint for another, demonstrating how this drastically improves navigational performance.
+Networks of neoRL nodes are demonstrated, where the output of one node is used as setpoint for another -- giving a substantially improved navigational performance.
-The unreasonable efficiency of recurrent purposive neoRL networks is demonstrated under ``[demonstrations](demonstrations.md)'', an effect that is explored further in the [contribution](https://ar5iv.org/abs/2202.12622) to RLDM-2022.
+The unreasonable efficiency of recurrent purposive neoRL networks is demonstrated under ``[demonstrations](demonstrations.md)'', an effect that is explored further in my [submission](https://ar5iv.org/abs/2202.12622) to RLDM-2022.

 # Publications